Affective sensation

 Affective sensation is an occurrence of sensation accompanied with a strong compulsion to act on it.
 It refers, mostly in neuroscience, to the emotional sensibility in response to affective stimuli of a particular valence.
 It is transmitted via the spinothalamic tract through the spinal cord, and can be associated with reflex actions such as the scratch, gag, and withdrawal reflexes.
 Sensory processing in the brain interacts with behavioral choices, such as decisions to eat or to stop eating, in both healthy individuals and those with eating disorders.

 Background and mechanism

 Affective sensory information is transmitted via the spinothalamic tract.
 The sensation information is then accompanied by a compulsion to act.
 For instance, the bottom-up approach would have an itch accompanied by the need to scratch, and a painful stimulus inducing the desire to withdraw from the pain.

-The location of the spinothalamic tract is important clinically due of the characteristic sensory deficits that follow certain spinal cord injuries.
+The location of the spinothalamic tract is important clinically due to the characteristic sensory deficits that follow certain spinal cord injuries.
 For instance, a unilateral spinal lesion will produce sensory loss of touch, pressure, vibration, and proprioception below the lesion on the same side.
 The pathways for pain and temperature, however, cross the spinal cord midline to ascend on the opposite side of the cord.
 Therefore, diminished sensation of pain below the lesion will be observed on the side opposite the mechanosensory loss and the lesion.